flowchart LR

 | Eric Vetter | “The process by which management determines how the organisation should move from its current manpower position to its desired manpower position” | Movement from “as-is” to “to-be” |

-- System-oriented.
-It links recruitment, training, succession, compensation and separation into one cycle.
+- System-oriented — links recruitment, training, succession, compensation and separation.

-- Continuous.
-Plans are rolled forward as assumptions about the market and the workforce change.
+- Continuous — rolled forward as assumptions change.

-- Quantitative and qualitative.
-HRP counts heads but also assesses skill mix, attitude and culture fit.
+- Quantitative and qualitative — counts heads and assesses skill mix, attitude, culture fit.

-- Reduces uncertainty.
-Knowing roughly what hiring or layoffs lie ahead replaces panic with planning.
+- Reduces uncertainty — replaces panic with planning.

-- Avoids surprises.
-Both shortages (production lines idle for want of operators) and surpluses (idle pay-rolls) are expensive.
+- Avoids surprises — both shortages and surpluses are expensive.

-- Supports succession.
-Who replaces the plant manager when she retires in three years?
-HRP forces the question early.
+- Supports succession — who replaces the plant manager when she retires in three years?

-- Controls labour cost.
-People are typically the largest single line item; planning makes the line predictable.
+- Controls labour cost — people are typically the largest single line item.

-- Aligns HR with strategy.
-A diversification, an acquisition or a new technology each demands a different workforce.
+- Aligns HR with strategy — a diversification or new technology demands a different workforce.

 | # | Step | What it produces |